|Current U.Va. Students|

 Visiting Student Orientation:

 Learn how to get the most out of your time as a UVa student!
 Attend the resource fair the day before the Second and Third Sessions classes begin.
-The Second Session fair will be from 2pm-4pm on Sunday, June 9th and the Third Session fair will be from 2pm-4pm on Sunday, July 8 both at the Slaughter Recreation Facility.
+The Second Session fair will be from 2pm-4pm on Sunday, June 15th and the Third Session fair will be from 2pm-4pm on Sunday, July 13, venue to be announced.

 Come learn about the opportunities and services available to you during the summer.
 This event is geared towards visiting students, but all are encouraged to attend.
 There will also be free refreshments provided!